shriyansX/DAA-LAB/README.md

-# DAA LAB - Design and Analysis of Algorithms Laboratory
+# DAA LAB — Design & Analysis of Algorithms (Lab)

-This repository contains the laboratory implementations and solutions for the Design and Analysis of Algorithms (DAA) course.
-The project is organized by days, with each day focusing on different algorithmic concepts and implementations.
+This repository contains C lab exercises grouped by lab day.
+The README below documents the current folder layout, files, and quick compile/run instructions for Windows and Unix-like systems.

 ## Table of Contents